muratkendir/samplycity/docs/index.md

 - No decimal coordinates.
 - Less vertices as much as possible.
-- Hierarchical (GML)ID assignment for all entities.
+- Hierarchical (GML)ID assignment for all the features.
 - Document the results of the experiments with different software/tools for every file individually.

 ## A visualization of the most used geometry representations in CityGML 2.0/3.0